Last Updated on August 4, 2022 by Joshua Isibor

-Bit-by-bit, the couple feels distant and struggles to enjoy each other’s company.
+Bit by bit, the couple feels distant and struggles to enjoy each other’s company.
 What was good is now tainted with the fear of a looming fight.

 To avoid more problems, the couple slowly starts to spend less time together.
-And that, in turn, makes them grow apart more and more, until one day the best decision to call it quits.
+And that, in turn, makes them grow apart more and more, until one day the best decision is to call it quits.

 Divorce doesn’t happen because a couple feels unified and is having a lot of fun.
 Relationships end because people feel too different, they fight too much, or things aren’t as good as they once were.